Martin Ludlow: Work with Bridge Street, Inc.

 Ludlow founded live events-production company Bridge Street, Inc. in 2012.
 Bridge Street organizes concerts, rallies, festivals, and ceremonies that promote social-justice themes such as civil rights, advocacy for the poor, prison re-entry, and gang prevention.

 In 2013, Ludlow and Bridge Street associate-produced the BET Experience concert series, and would go on to do so for the next several years.
 In 2018, Bridge Street produced the 50th Anniversary of Martin Luther King Jr.'s “Mountaintop Speech” in Memphis, TN, along with several associated events.
 In 2019, Bridge Street produced ObamaFest 2019, celebrating the renaming of Los Angeles's Rodeo Road to “Obama Boulevard.”
+Currently, Ludlow and Bridge Street are preparing to organize and host the inaugural Los Angeles Jazz Festival, originally billed as the largest in West Coast history, however most festival events were cancelled less than one week prior to the start of the event.